 “…either a spouse, son, daughter, stepson, stepdaughter, father, mother, stepfather, stepmother, brother, sister, grandfather, grandmother, grandson, granddaughter, father-in-law, mother-in-law, son-in-law or daughter-in-law of the tenant or permanent tenant.”

-However, the definition can also include “any other person(s) residing with the tenant or permanent tenant in the housing accommodation as a primary resident, who can prove emotional and financial commitment and interdependence between such person(s) and the tenant.”
+However, the definition can also include “any other person(s) residing with the tenant or permanent tenant in the housing accommodation as a primary residence, who can prove emotional and financial commitment and interdependence between such person(s) and the tenant.”

-This opens up a lot of possible avenues for argument that a person has a right to the unit.
+This opens up a lot of possible avenues for an argument that a person has a right to the unit.
 As such, several factors are considered when determining whether a person is protected by succession rights.
 An emotional and financial commitment and interdependence between the tenant and the other occupant must exist.
 This may be proven by:

 – the length and longevity of the relationship;

 – sharing of or relying upon each other for payment of household or family expenses, and/or other necessities;

 – engaging in family-type activities jointly;

 – formalizing of legal obligations, intentions, and responsibilities to each other by various legal means;